Combo Priest Mulligan Strategy & Guide

 - Twilight Drake – Keep with Duskbreaker.
 Since the deck does not run that many Dragons, it’s possible to not draw any activator by Turn 4.
 Alternatively, it’s a good 4-drop if you won’t need to drop Duskbreaker.

 VS Slow Decks

 Important: Do not keep your combo pieces unless you have a perfect hand (e.g. Radiant + PW:S + Divine Spirit + Inner Fire)!
-Early game minions are more important.
+Early game minions, especially those that cycle through your deck, are more important.

 Higher Priority (Keep every time)

 - Northshire Cleric – Your main draw engine.
 Unlike vs Aggro, you don’t always want to drop it on Turn 1, but it’s very useful to have.

 - Loot Hoarder – It’s not impressive, but it’s still a solid 2-drop.
 You put a body and cycle through your deck.

 - Radiant Elemental – Great minion to keep, it’s the earliest way you can do some combos, and with so many spells in the deck, the discount really adds up.